Taapeli/isotammi-addons/source/SuperTool/README.md

 result.set_headers(["Name", "Age"])
 ```

 With 'set_max' you can specify the maximum number of rows displayed.
-The default maximum is 1000 rows as explained above and you cannot set the maximum greater that 1000.
 This maximum takes effect after the 'Filter' is processed.
 The method has also a second parameter 'read_limit' that specifies the maximum number of objects to process before filtering.

 ## Settings